"it is part of you - you are part of it.

 One of SKID's biggest promoters is Christian Divine, who lays out some backstory:

 Based on a more satirical, whimsical script by rebel scribe Doran William Cannon (Brewster McCloud; Hex), Skidoo was to be Preminger's first real comedy since 1954's The Moon Is Blue, which caused a scandal by using the verboten word, "virgin" and led to the destruction of the prohibitive Production Code.
 Preminger invited controversy all through his career, often battling the forces of political censorship to tackle now issues in his films.
 Par for the course, he had originally planned to direct John Hersey's LSD cautionary novel, Too Far To Walk, but after meeting with counter-culture impressario Tom Law -- whose brother John Phillip Law had appeared in Preminger's Hurry Sundown (1966) -- the director had a change of heart.
 Tom Law explained, "When I met Otto, he told me he was making an anti-LSD film.
 I asked him why and tried to explain he wasn't being truthful to the subject, that I knew many people who had positive experiences and he was contributing to stereotypes.
 He listened and agreed.
 He was cool."I'm very happy this film has a champion in Christian Divine.
-I don't think SKIDOO's anywhere near as engaging as some of the best acid musicals like HEAD, YELLOW SUBMARINE and THE HOLY MOUNTAIN, but it holds its own against the similar bloated spectacles of the old and young trying to trip together and meet halfway (ala CASINO ROYALE, any Bob Hope movie of the approx. same time); it imagines a bright, truly deranged future for all concerned, outside the limitations of cultural difference like the differences between inside jail and out, crime and the law, straight and zonked or alien and human.
+I don't think SKIDOO's anywhere near as engaging as HEAD, YELLOW SUBMARINE and THE HOLY MOUNTAIN, but it holds its own against the similar bloated spectacles of the old guard trying vainly to meet the youth of the 60s halfway (ala CASINO ROYALE, any Bob Hope movie of the approx. same time).
+It at least dares to imagine a bright, truly deranged future for all concerned, outside the limitations of cultural difference like the differences between inside jail and out, crime and the law, straight and zonked or alien and human.
 While AIP movies like THE TRIP had to show Peter Fonda's head crack open in the final freeze frame and run disclaimers to appease nervous producers, SKIDOO sets sail with God on a candy-colored sailboat tab on tongue... pro-LSD down to its prison-striped socks.

 Yeah but then Nilsson sings those credits and suddenly even the squarest cats shudder with douche chills.
 So you get a little and you pay a little - two for five, ten for twenty.
-At least this movie's out of the mothballs and ready to be discovered, at home, where no one will see your jet-black alien dilated pupils.
+At least this movie's out of the mothballs and ready to be discovered, at home, where no one will see your jet-black alien dilated pupils, and judge you either way.

 1. Mars, Jim - Alien Agenda, p.
 122 (Harper, NY, 1997)